 Once it’s warmed up it’s time to roll out the clay.
 We rolled out the clay on parchment paper to keep it from sticking.
 Sometimes the clay would stick to the rolling pin.
 But the trick for that is to use spray grease and spray it onto the rolling pin, that worked perfectly.
 The thickness we went with was around a 1/4″ thick, but of course it varied here and there

-In a few weeks we will have all the details on how we created this beautiful Christmas tablescape.
+I have all the details on how we created this beautiful Christmas tablescape.

 Tags Using Air Dry Clay